 The Record of Achievement will refer to the relevant Australian Qualifications Framework (AQF) 'Certificate' and/or 'Statement of Attainment', which is issued separately.
-Students who undertake the written HSC examination, have a scaled examination mark recorded on their HSC Record of Achievement.
+Students who undertake the written HSC examination will have their mark recorded on their HSC Record of Achievement.
 Students can access their records through the Students Online link on http://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/about-HSC